 Here is a fun and critical piece of evidence.
 The Iredell County Genealogical Society has a collection called the “Philip Langenour papers.”
 They contain Mr. Langenour’s collections of stories about local families.
 His papers mention a Miss Alexander (no given name stated) who married a Mr. Rankin (ditto) who died in the 1780 Battle of Ramsour’s Mill.

 This is the only evidence I have found that a Rankin died at Ramsour’s Mill … other than the Gibson County pension application of Robert Rankin, whose patriot brother was killed in that battle.

-The pieces of this puzzle fall together nicely.
+The pieces of this puzzle fall together nicely, don’t they?
 It is as good a bet as you can find in genealogy that it was James Rankin who died in 1780 at Ramsour’s Mill, his wife was Miss ______ Alexander, and they had a son named David Rankin.
-John Alexander was guardian for David Rankin and his siblings.
-The James Rankin who died at Ramsour’s Mill was a son of David and Margaret Rankin of Iredell and a brother of Robert Rankin who was administrator of James Rankin’s estate.
+John Alexander, Miss Alexander’s brother, was guardian for his nephew David Rankin and his three siblings.
+The James Rankin who died at Ramsour’s Mill must have been a son of David and Margaret Rankin of Iredell and a brother of the Robert Rankin who was administrator of James’s estate.